 Choose Anything You Want to Backup

 With AvePoint Cloud Backup, you can back up your content in your SharePoint Online sites, One Drives, Groups and Teams Sites, and Exchange up to four times per day.
-You have many options including backup up versions and workflows, and can choose not to backup data located in either Office 365 Groups, SharePoint Online, One Drives for Business, Exchange, Exchange Public Folders and Project Online if you so desire.
+You have many options including backup up versions and workflows, and can choose whether or not to backup data located in either Office 365 Groups, SharePoint Online, One Drives for Business, Exchange, Exchange Public Folders and Project Online if you so desire.
 We can even support Dynamics 365.

 Store Your Backup Data How You Want to